Apple Watch alternatives: the best options beyond Apple’s ecosystem

 If you’re still not sure which device best suits your style, I’ve also prepared a set of questions you should ask yourself beforehand.
 As long as you answer these honestly, this approach should lead you to an Apple Watch alternative that best fits your needs:

-- Would you like to view health-related metrics on the device itself, or do you prefer a screenless gadget with app-based insights?
+- Would you like to view wellness-related metrics on the device itself, or do you prefer a screenless gadget with app-based insights?

 - Is longer battery life more important to you than having a feature-packed device with both fitness-tracking and lifestyle apps?